 But few among us have time to bake our own bread, and fortunately, gluten-free manufacturers have stepped up with an ever-broadening variety of excellent store-bought gluten-free bread products.
 Here's a rundown of what brands are available.

-Canyon Bakehouse, the winner of the 2012 About.com Readers' Choice Award for Best Gluten-Free Bread, makes 7-Grain, Cinnamon Raisin, Mountain White and Colorado Caraway (a "rye"-style bread).
-All can be purchased through the company's website, or you may find Canyon Bakehouse products in a health food store locally.
+Canyon Bakehouse, the winner of the 2012 About.com Readers' Choice Award for Best Gluten-Free Bread, makes 7-Grain, Cinnamon Raisin, Mountain White and Deli-Style Rye (which, of course, isn't really made from the gluten grain rye).
+All can be purchased through the company's website, or you also can find Canyon Bakehouse products in the bakery sections of more than 750 Target stores in the U.S.

 Canyon Bakehouse products are free of dairy, casein, nuts and soy, but include eggs.
 The company tests its products to make certain they contain less than 5 parts per million of gluten.